 Please review the FAQ page for more information.

 To Apply for an Undergraduate Research Scholarship, click HERE.

 Applicants must click new user registration button to begin application

-(Letter of recommendation must be submitted by faculty research mentor by February 27, 2015)
+Letter of recommendation must be submitted by faculty research mentor by March 7, 2016

 Interested students must complete an online application (see link above).
 Please read all program guidelines including applicant eligibility and reporting requirements before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

 - Description of proposed research project: A statement written by the student in consultation with the advisor should describe: the key elements of the proposed research and plan of study; what he/she intends to accomplish; and, identify any aerospace and NASA application of the proposed research activity.
 The selection committee is made up of university faculty in a variety of disciplines.
 Applicants should present their research project in a way that will be understandable to a range of readers.

 - Faculty Recommendation: Applicants will provide the name and contact information for his/her faculty research mentor.
 NC Space Grant will contact mentor via email to request a letter of recommendation on behalf of the applicant.
 Mentor will be provided with a link to submit the recommendation.
 For the application to be complete, recommendation must be submitted by the mentioned due date.
 NC Space Grant suggests that applicants contact the reference listed and inform them that they will receive an email requesting this information on their behalf (email@example.com).